 The Autism Spectrum Disorder (ASD) categorises various types and forms of autism that can generally be described by symptoms and severity.
 The core of ASD is Autism, a disorder of neural development characterised by impaired social interaction and communication, and restricted and repetitive behaviour.
 These signs all begin before a child is three years old.

 Brain mapping is particularly effective for clients with ASD due to the spectral nature of the disorder.
-Spectrum Learning’s routine brain mapping allows us to correctly access and identify QEEG profiles of various types of autism along the entire spectrum.
-This is essential in providing information for an individualised and effective brain training programme.
+We routinely perform a qEEG brain mapping for individuals with moderate to high functioning autism.
+This allows us to assess and identify qEEG profiles of different types of autism along the spectrum, which is essential in providing information for a customised and effective brain training programme.

-Spectrum Learning is among the first to use neurofeedback to exercise the brains of autistic children in 1995.
+Spectrum Learning is among the first to use neurofeedback to exercise the brains of children with autism in 1995.
 Neurofeedback training is able to exercise specific parts of the brain directly and improve the quality of life in the long-run through:

 Numerous research studies have shown the common biological factors that affect ASD include: